2560px-Moodle-logo.svg

 The good news is that this gap isn’t inevitable.
 You can solve it by creating engaging, inclusive programs that take learner circumstances into account.

-In this conversation, Moodle’s Director of Global Sales & Partnerships Liz Starbuck Greer will join Learning Design Team Manager Heather Robinson, PhD, and Learning Designer Eric Efrain.
+In this conversation, Moodle’s Director of Global Sales & Partnerships Liz Starbuck Greer joins Learning Design Team Manager Heather Robinson, PhD, and Learning Designer Eric Efrain.

-Drawing on research and real-world experience supporting diverse learning programs, they’ll translate three key principles into strategies you can implement immediately.
+Drawing on research and real-world experience supporting diverse learning programs, they translate three key principles into strategies you can implement immediately.

 What you’ll explore